lambdacms/lambdacms/README.md

 # Links of interest

-Obviously the Yesod book is a must read, beyond that docs may sommethimes be thin.
+Obviously the [Yesod book](http://www.yesodweb.com/book) is a must read, beyond that docs may sommetimes be scarse.
 Therefore this collection of links that may shed some light on corners of Yesod that are of particular interest when hacking on LambdaCms.